Reports in TOP-Energy

 If you need the data report as an Excel file, open it in Microsoft Word and save it as an HTML file (filtered web page).
 You can open this HTML file with Microsoft Excel, edit and save it as an XLSX file.
 Alternatively, copy and paste the data from the Word document into an Excel file using the key combinations <STRG>+<A>, <STRG>+<C>, and <STRG>+<V>.

-Content and Form of an eValuate Report
+Content and Form of a Variant Comparison Report

 Then a dialog box appears, which reports the successful saving and offers the possibility to open the report (see the following figure).

-Exporting the eValuate Calculation in Excel
+Exporting the Variant Comparison Calculation in Excel

-To export the eValuate calculations, first select the eValuate node in the Project explorer.
-This activates the function to export the eValuate calculations (otherwise it remains disabled).
-In the Project ribbon, in the Export group, use the Excel split button to select the Export eValuate calculation function (see the following figure).
+To export the Variant comparison calculations, first select the Variant comparison node in the Project explorer.
+This activates the function to export the Variant comparison calculations (otherwise it remains disabled).
+In the Project ribbon, in the Export group, use the Excel split button to select the

 In the window for saving the Excel workbook (XLSX file), select the storage location and the file name.
 After succesfully exporting data, the message “The export was successfully created” appears.
 Use the Open Export option to open the exported XLSX file directly in Microsoft Excel (see the following figure).